Winter storm whipping East Coast with snow, thunderstorms

 Sleet and rain were the main threats for much of Massachusetts, Connecticut and Rhode Island.
 Periods of snowfall transitioned to rain overnight.
 NWS meteorologists in Boston said wind gusts could reach 70 mph (113 kph).

 The massive winter system brought similar conditions to the Southeast on Sunday.
+Multiple states reported inches of snow, and two people died Sunday in North Carolina when when their car drove off the road and into trees in the median as the storm blew mixed precipitation through.

-Multiple states reported inches of snow, and severe thunderstorms in Florida spun up a tornado with 118 mph (190 kph) winds.
-Thirty mobile homes were destroyed and 51 had major damage.
+Severe thunderstorms in Florida spun up a tornado with 118 mph (190 kph) winds, destroying 30 mobile homes and majorly damaging 51 more.
 Three minor injuries were reported.

 Wet roadways in the South were expected to refreeze Monday, creating icy conditions for motorists.